austindunn/mumt-502/README.md

  * 1000 train loops with 50 samples per class per loop.
  * Tested with 200 samples, with a 66.25% accuracy rate.
  * This was the test with the most training loops, yet it yeilded the lowest accuracy of all the tests run so far.
+* Ran a test during the day:
+ * 1000 training loops with 100 samples per class per loop, tested with 200 samples yeilded 0.5 accuracy.
+Very strange.
+So much for those 13 hours of training.
+* Since the training with fewer samples has so far yeilded better results, I'm going to run another test with 100 samples * 100 training loops, tested with 200 samples.